 2.2.4 Appraisal Rights.
 Notwithstanding anything to the contrary in this Agreement, the Company Shares issued and outstanding immediately before the Effective Time and held by a Company Securityholder who has delivered to Company a written objection to the Merger pursuant to Section 238 of the Companies Law (the "Appraisal Shares") shall be entitled only to such rights as are granted by the Companies Law; provided however, that if such holder fails to perfect or prosecute, or effectively withdraws or loses, such rights under the Companies Law, then such Appraisal Shares shall be treated as if they had been converted at the Effective Time into a right to receive the Merger Consideration attributable to such shares in accordance with Section 2.2.2 hereof without interest.
 Company shall give Parent prompt notice upon receipt by Company of any written demands for appraisal, withdrawal of such demands, and any other written communications delivered to Company pursuant to said Section 238 and Company shall give Parent the opportunity, to the extent permitted by Law, to participate in all negotiations and proceedings with respect to such demands.
 Subject to the Companies Law, except with the prior written consent of Parent, Company shall not voluntarily make any payment with respect to any demands for appraisal and shall not settle or offer to settle any such demands.
-Any amounts paid to a Company Securityholder by Company in accordance with appraisal rights in excess of the Conversion Payment such Company Securityholder by Company in accordance with appraisal rights in excess of the Conversion Payment such Company Securityholder by Company in accordance with appraisal rights in excess of the Parent or any affiliate of Parent.
+Any amounts paid to a Company Securityholder by Company in accordance with appraisal rights in excess of the Conversion Payment such Company Securityholder would have otherwise received will be deducted from the Escrow Amount and will not be reimbursed by Parent or any affiliate of Parent.

 2.3 Escrow.
 Parent will deposit 12% of the Merger Consideration that would otherwise be distributed to the Company Securityholders in accordance with Section 2.2 (the "Escrow Amount") with JPMorgan Chase Bank, N.A. as escrow agent (the "Escrow Agent") in an escrow fund (the "Escrow Fund" (pro rata based upon the total consideration to be received by such Company Securityholder in accordance with Section 2.2).
 The Escrow Fund will be maintained in accordance with this Agreement and the escrow agreement executed by Parent, the Securityholders' Representative, and the Escrow Agent in a form reasonably acceptable to Parent and the Securityholders' Representative (the "Escrow Agreement") to secure claims by Parent for indemnification in accordance with Article VIII.
 The release of the amounts in the Escrow Fund will occur as described in the Escrow Agreement, subject to the terms of this Agreement.
 The Company Securityholders will pay all fees under the Escrow Agreement.
-In the event of any conflict between this Agreement and the Escrow Agreement will control.
+In the event of any conflict between this Agreement and the Escrow Agreement, the terms of this Agreement and the Escrow Agreement, the terms of this Agreement will control.